wso2/kubernetes-is/simple/README.md

 ## Quick Start Guide
 1. Download simplified kubernetes setup for WSO2 Identity Server (either **wso2is.sh** or **wso2is_open.sh**).From this point forward the steps are being described for wso2is.sh.
 If you have downloaded wso2is_open.sh please substitute wso2is.sh with wso2is_open.sh for every command.

-1. In the command line, move into the directory where you have downloaded the simplified kubernetes-apim setup.
+2. In the command line, move into the directory where you have downloaded the simplified kubernetes-apim setup.
 (Usually, the file would be in the “Downloads” directory unless you have changed the default directory to somewhere else.)
-1. Provide permissions for the setup file to execute by running **chmod +x wso2is.sh**
+3. Provide permissions for the setup file to execute by running **chmod +x wso2is.sh**
-1. Run **./wso2is.sh --deploy** on your terminal.
+4. Run **./wso2is.sh --deploy** on your terminal.
 This will deploy WSO2 Identity Server in your cluster.

-1. Try navigating to https://< NODE-IP >:30443/carbon/ your favourite browser using username: admin and password: admin.
+5. Try navigating to https://< NODE-IP >:30443/carbon/ your favourite browser using username: admin and password: admin.
 Your < NODE-IP > will be provided at the end of the deployment.
-1. We welcome you to try out WSO2 Identity Server by following **< getting-start-link >**.
+6. We welcome you to try out WSO2 Identity Server by following **[WSO2 Identity Server - Quick Start Guide](https://docs.wso2.com/display/IS570)**.